CHI researchers continue to publish connections between climate, wildfires, and air pollution

 Smoke from wildfires in Oregon in 2020 caused some of the worst air pollution in that area on record.
 Credit: Rob Schumacher/AFP via Getty

-CHI member, Kate O'Dell, and CHI Director, Susan Anenberg, published a recent paper in Environmental Research Health entitled, "Outside in: the relationship between indoor and outdoor particulate air quality during wildfire smoke events in western US cities."
+CHI member and Postdoctoral Research Scientist in the Department of Environmental and Occupational Health, Dr. Kate O'Dell, and CHI Director and Associate Professor of Environmental and Occupational Health, Dr. Susan Anenberg, published a recent paper in Environmental Research Health entitled, "Outside in: the relationship between indoor and outdoor particulate air quality during wildfire smoke events in western US cities."
 The paper finds that remaining indoors during poor air quality days due to wildfire smoke is an effective strategy to limit harmful exposure but only provides a limited protection on days when air quality is extremely poor, suggesting the need for additional action.